-Sang reported the progress of the developed numerical framework, which provides an effective platform for the systematic study of boundary physics and plasma-wall interactions [74].
-Wang developed a neural network (NN) code that realizes fast integration modeling to study the compatibility between heat flux control and plasma confinement.
-Feng developed a module for calculating the damage cross section related to the irradiations induced by fusion neutrons and deuterium nucleus, which allows the prediction of material displacement per atom under irradiation.
+Sang reported the progress of the developed numerical framework which provides an effective platform for the systematic study of boundary physics and the plasma-wall interactions [76].
+Wang developed a neural network code which realizes the fast integration modeling for studying the compatibility between the heat flux control and the plasma confinement.
+Feng developed a module for calculating the damage crosssection related to the irradiations induced by fusion neutrons and by the deuterium nucleus, which allows the prediction of material's displacement per atom under the irradiations.
 Chen developed a zero-dimensional D-3He fusion analysis code HED to investigate the D-T fusion assisted ignition process of D-3He fusion in tokamak through PID feedback control of the D:T:3He density ratio.
-METIS simulations show that under the same plasma current, the volt-seconds provided by the solenoid were able to trigger ignition of the D-T fusion.

-Zhang et al developed the INTFLUK code based on a nonlocal model.
-The code can mimic the mode conversion process from fast wave to ion Bernstein wave during ICRH [40].
+METIS simulations show that, under the same plasma current, the volts-seconds provided by the solenoid were able to trigger the ignition of D-T fusion.
+Zhang developed the INTFLUK code based on a non-local model.
+The code can mimic the mode conversion process from fast wave to ion Bernstein wave during ICRH [77].
 Liu presented the progress of the development of MHD-kinetic hybrid code GMEC.
 The first version of this code has been completed and benchmarked.
-GMEC has been used to simulate the AE driven by alpha particles for CFETR.
-Li introduced a flexible workflow for a supercomputing system.
+GMEC has been used to simulate the Alfvén eigenmode driven by alpha particles for CFETR.
+Li introduced a flexible workflow on super-computing system.
 Yu discussed the possibility of improving core plasma confinement by optimizing the electron cyclotron heating power scheme for the HL-3 hybrid scenario, based on the METIS integrated modeling.

-Guo introduced an MHD-accurate particle hybrid code MAP, in which a structure-preserving algorithm was used to describe the dynamics of particles.
-Chen merged the PTC code into the OMFIT framework, which allows the modeling of neutral beam injection.
-The results from the integrated simulations were in good agreement with the workflow calculations using NUBEAM under the core plasma conditions for CFETR.
-Lu constructed and trained a deep NN for the predictions of equilibrium on EAST.
-The NN predictions showed good agreement with the results provided by EFIT [75].
-Shi analyzed two different high- β_N discharges on HL-2A using the METIS code.
-The key quantity profiles (e.g. temperature and density) obtained from modeling agreed with the experimental measurements [76].
+Guo introduced an MHD-accurate-particle hybrid code MAP.
+Here, the structurepreserving algorithm is used to describe the dynamics of particles.
+Chen merged PTC code into the OMFIT framework, which allows the modeling of neutral beam injection.
+Results from the integrated simulations are in good agreement with the workflow calculations using NUBEAM under the core plasma conditions for CFETR.
+Lu constructed and trained a deep neural network (NN) for the predictions of equilibriums on the EAST.
+The NN's predictions showed good agreement with the results provided by EFIT [78].
+Shi analyzed two different high- β_N discharges on the HL-2A using METIS code.
+The key quantity profiles (e.g. temperature, density) obtained from modeling agree with the experiment measurements [79].